Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Experiments

 \subsection{Experimental setup}

-\mypara{Datasets.} We evaluate on the Stanford Scene Database (SSDB)~\cite{fisher2012example}, which contains around 130 scenes.
-We choose this dataset as the scenes represent highly cluttered arrangements such as office desk setups and chemistry laboratories annotated using 1,700 unique CAD models ranging from large furniture (\eg chair, table, bookshelf) to small items (\eg handbag, clothing hanger, doll).
+\mypara{Datasets.} We demonstrate on the Stanford Scene Database (SSDB)~\cite{fisher2012example}, which contains around 130 scenes.
+It provides a rich support hierarchy annotation and defines the room architecture, allowing us to evaluate our output comprehensively.
+The SSDB scenes represent highly cluttered arrangements such as office desk setups and chemistry laboratories annotated using 1,722 unique CAD models ranging from large furniture (\eg chair, table, bookshelf) to small items (\eg handbag, clothing hanger, doll).
 We use Blender to render 344 scene images, with 3 camera views per scene on average.
-The SSDB dataset provides a rich support hierarchy annotation and defines the room architecture, allowing us to evaluate these two aspects in our output.
-To enlarge the 3D shape repository beyond what is present in SSDB, we include shapes from HSSD~\cite{khanna2024habitat} and the LVIS set of Objaverse~\cite{deitke2023objaverse} to form an out-of-distribution (OOD) collection of 60K 3D shapes for retrieval.
+To enlarge the 3D shape repository, we include shapes from HSSD~\cite{khanna2024habitat} and the LVIS set of Objaverse~\cite{deitke2023objaverse} (Obja-LVIS) to form an out-of-distribution (OOD) collection of 60K 3D shapes for retrieval.